import pandas as pd

 is now a MultiIndex, which means Python now understands the hierarchical structure of the data.
 But how can you use it?

-it will select that household:
+, it will select all the rows in that household:

 37] acs.loc[